To book tickets or to contact us about any specific requirements you may have please call 020 7407 0234 or email email@example.com

 There is ground level access to all areas of the theatre and there are accessible toilets.

 There are a maximum of 2 wheelchair spaces available in the auditorium (usually along the front row).
+These are held off sale to ensure availability so can only be booked on the phone or in person.

 When you collect your tickets please notify a member of staff if you wish to transfer to a theatre seat so they can assist you.